SKindij/Node.js-Basics/Express/README.md

 # Express

+It is a popular and widely used web application framework for Node.js.
+It simplifies the process of building web applications and APIs in Node.js by providing a set of powerful features and utilities.

 ### Model-View-Controller

 &emsp;MVC is a design pattern commonly used in software development, particularly in web application development.
 MVC helps to organize and separate different concerns within an application, making it more maintainable and scalable.